EveKaczmarek/KoikatsuModdingFacility/KoikatsuPortingGuide_Part02.md

 Clothings porting is a MUCH MORE complex process than anything else that was described previously.
 Be ready that it will take a LOT of time and there's no guarantee that it will work eventually.
-This guide recomendations WILL NOT allow you to make a paintable nor a physical clothes.
+This guide recomendations WILL NOT allow you to make a colorable nor a physical clothes.
 You have been warned.